Board of Directors

 President and Founder

-Torrence H. Robinson is senior director of community affairs for Fluor Corporation and president of The Fluor Foundation, where he is responsible for the development and execution of global community involvement strategies that help make a sustainable impact in locations where Fluor has a presence, through community engagement, employee volunteerism and philanthropic initiatives.
+Torrence H. Robinson is senior director of global community affairs for Fluor Corporation and president of the Fluor Foundation where he is responsible for the development and execution of global community involvement strategies that help make a sustainable impact in locations where Fluor has a presence, through community engagement, employee volunteerism and philanthropic initiatives.